SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Integration_tests.md

 ### **TODO** Remote testing of published code

 The Continuous Integration system can build and test any publicly available branch.
-To ask for the SBND integration tests, use the `sbndcode_wf` workflow:
+To ask for the ICARUS integration tests, use the `icaruscode_wf` workflow:

     setup lar_ci
-    trigger --build-delay 0 --workflow sbndcode_wf
+    trigger -build-delay 0 --workflow icaruscode_wf

 This will run the "quick" test, just like if it had been triggered automatically.
 The `--build-delay 0` option tells the system to start as